scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 hdis_array[0].upper()
 ```

-All of the string methods used in this section above have been called on single string values from a Numpy array.
+All of the string methods used in this section above have been called on single string values from a NumPy array.
 If we try to use a string method on all values of the array simultaneously, we will also get an error:

 ```{code-cell}
 :tags: [raises-exception]